OSI-Concerns/election-results-2025/petition.md

 Notably, Kuhn and Fontana campaigned on a joint
 [OSI Reform platform](https://codeberg.org/OSI-Reform-Platform/platform#readme)
-which included four proposals, the most significant being a call to repeal the the newly-adopted Open Source AI Definition (OSAID).
+which included four proposals, the most significant being a call to repeal the newly-adopted Open Source AI Definition (OSAID).
 They also advocated for revising the
 [OSI Board Member Agreement](https://opensource.org/board/board-member-agreement),